 Hour two starts and that’s when it really caught my attention.
 During the first third, I was able to work and chat online.
 During the last two hours, I sat glued to the screen.
 I didn’t work, didn’t text anyone back, didn’t get up for a snack.
 I was so invested in Krystal, the 16-year-old daughter of a heroin junkie who wants nothing more than to be loved.

 I was invested in the awful power couple of Howard and Shirley Mollison; in the young Arf whose own father calls him a pizza face; in the counselor Tess who just has more love in her heart than her crappy son Fats will accept.
 If I could rearrange them, if I could make Krystal and Arf and Tess a happy loving family and combine Tess’ awful son with Krystal’s addict mom so they can both drag each other down, I would.
 But then, that wouldn’t create a story that rips at your heart.

 JK Rowling is the author of Harry Potter, so I was just expecting something a bit happier and uplifting.
 Harry Potter starts with a kid living in a closet under the stairs who goes to Hogwarts and becomes a wizard (I’m paraphrasing and making up that last part because I don’t actually know what happens at Hogwarts).
 But I imagine Harry Potter is a happy success story and I was expecting that from The Casual Vacancy.

 No. Just no. This was not that.
 But that’s my own fault.
 You know what happens when you assume?
 You guess incorrectly and have your heart ripped out and stomped on and you mourn the loss of a character from a mini series all night long.

-The Casual Vacany is available on DVD.
-You can pick it up here, and I really suggest you do.
-I liked it so very much.
 Once I can resume breathing, I might have to sit down and watch it all the way through again.
 Or maybe I’ll just read the book.